Curtleigh Productions: Development and contractual obligations (1949–1956)

 In early August 1955, before Curtis left for Europe, Curtleigh Productions announced that it had purchased its first property: a high-budget adult Western written by Blake Edwards titled Massacre.
 The film was to be co-produced by Curtis and Milton Bren, starring Curtis, and directed by Edwards in the summer of 1956.
 In mid-September 1955, Curtleigh Productions acquired the filming rights to Leo Rosten's short story Cory, a yarn concerning a gambler and his rise in high society, which had earlier been published in Cosmopolitan magazine.
 Curtis, who was planning to star in the picture, immediately assigned Edwards to develop the screenplay and offered the job of directing it to British director Carol Reed, with whom he was filming Trapeze in France.

-In late September 1955, Curtleigh Productions, Incorporated was officially registered and the corporation's executives were assigned: Cutis was President; his father Emanuel Schwartz was appointed vice-president; Myrt Blum was appointed Secretary; Roger Graham was appointed treasurer; and E. W. Wheeler and Fred Morrison were appointed Assistant Secretaries.
+In late September 1955, Curtleigh Productions, Incorporated was officially registered and the corporation's executives were assigned: Curtis was President; his father Emanuel Schwartz was appointed vice-president; Myrt Blum was appointed Secretary; Roger Graham was appointed treasurer; and E. W. Wheeler and Fred Morrison were appointed Assistant Secretaries.
 Leigh chose not to be included in the executive corporate structure because she was already involved in a dress manufacturing company with her father.
 In mid-November 1955, with Curtis still in France filming Trapeze, Curtleigh Productions announced that it had acquired the filming rights to French author Jules Verne's adventure novel, Five Weeks in a Balloon, a story about the exploration of Africa from a hot-air balloon.
 Curtleigh Productions hired British writer Kathleen Dormer to adapt the novel into a comedy screenplay.
 Curtis planned to co-star in the picture with Alec Guinness, and hoped to film on location in Paris, France during the spring of 1956.
 A film was eventually made six years later through a different film production company and with a different cast.

 In January 1956, Curtleigh Productions acquired Paul Gallico's 1953 novel The Foolish Immortals, after Leigh had read the serialized version in The Saturday Evening Post.
 It was to be the couple's first co-starring and co-producing project.
 The plot was to have Leigh playing the secretary of an elder woman, one of the richest in the world and willing to pay any amount of money to get her youth back; Curtis was to play a promoter who works for a man claiming to have the coveted recipe for eternal youth.